JacquesGarre/api-gateway/README.md

 #### After a few researches, I believe Laraval Lumen could be one of the most adapted framework to build this Api Gateway, for those reasons :

 - After my Interview with Carlos, I believe the main back-end framework used at Collective Minds is Laravel.
-By chosing Lumen which is just Laravel stripped down, I thought that all developers at Collective Minds could easily understand what has been made, and that there would be no learning curve of a new framework.
+That's why I chosed Lumen which is just Laravel stripped down to develop this microservice.

 - I also chose Lumen against Laravel itself because it seems a better fit in terms of microservices development because it's smaller, simpler, leaner, and faster, and seems to be the perfect fit for API development and what I needed to develop here.

-#### As containerizing the whole solution would make you very happy, I chosed to setup a Dockerfile and a docker-compose.yml myself, following Lumen's requirements (php >= 8.0)
+#### As containerizing the whole solution would make you very happy, I setup a Dockerfile and a docker-compose.yml, following Lumen's requirements (php >= 8.0)

 #### I chosed swagger to generate a quick documentation of both endpoints I implemented